-6 puzzles that every autism playroom should have!
-Puzzles are a valuable learning tool for autistic learners whether you are wanting to teach communication, receptive language, pointing, fine motor, imitation or interaction skills, or all of these skills combined.
+8 puzzles that every autism playroom should have!
+Puzzles are a valuable learning tool for autistic learners whether you are wanting to teach communication, receptive language, pointing, fine motor, imitation, taking turns, letters, numbers, names, interaction skills and more.
+Use puzzles in your home or classroom to teach your child or students in a fun and interactive way.

 Make sure that you have these puzzles in your autism playroom